daig/daig.github.io/Type.lagda.md

 -}
 ```

-If you try to compile the above commented code the typechecker will hang, but we can see why: `Δ∉Δ Δ∈Δ` reduces to itself!
+If you try to compile the above commented code the type-checker will hang, but we can see why: `Δ∉Δ Δ∈Δ` reduces to itself!

-It turns out that _all_ unsound uses of `--type-in-type` [result in typechecking non-termination](http://www.cs.nott.ac.uk/~psztxa/publ/msfp08.pdf), so we'll never construct an ill-typed value at runtime.
+It turns out that _all_ unsound uses of `--type-in-type` [result in type-checking non-termination](http://www.cs.nott.ac.uk/~psztxa/publ/msfp08.pdf), so we'll never construct an ill-typed value at run-time.

-For this reason we follow haskell's example and include `--type-in-type` by default, to maintain clarity by reducing noise.
+For this reason we follow Haskell's example and include `--type-in-type` by default, to maintain clarity by reducing noise.

 When checking a serious proof it's worth reintroducing `Level`s for consistency,
-but for interactive exploratory work or didactic communication it's nearly always a hinderance.
+but for interactive exploratory work or didactic communication it's nearly always a hindrance.